Physician Provider Stories

 Dr. Brown goes on assignments that let her explore the outdoors, including National Parks, and set her schedule to make time for those activities.
 “I like variety in my assignments because I like to use it as an opportunity to explore other areas in the United States where I haven’t been before.
 My original intent, really, was to seek out positions because I really like outdoor activities like hiking and biking.”

-3. Freedom and time to pursue passions
+3. Locum OB/GYNs have more freedom and time to pursue passions

 That ability to set your own schedule and take time off between assignments allows OB/GYNs to pursue passions outside of work.
 Just what do physicians do with all that time?